 MR-SoftWrist

-We are interested in observing the neural processes responsible for learning a motor skill and for recovery after neurological injury through functional MRI, and we want to be able to do that while subject are actively involved in a motor learning or motor adaptation session.
+We are interested in observing the neural processes responsible for learning a motor skill and for recovery after neurological injury through functional MRI, and we want to be able to do that while subjects are actively involved in a motor learning or motor adaptation session.
 To this aim, we have recently developed an MR-compatible wrist exoskeleton capable of accurate haptic feedback during wrist pointing movements.
 The robotic device, the MR-SoftWrist, is shown below in its design and in a 3D rendering showing its location during operation in the scanner.

 Publications on this topic